awsdocs/aws-cloud9-user-guide/doc_source/sample-typescript.md

    tsc s3.ts --lib es6
    ```

-   TypeScript uses the `s3.ts` file, the AWS SDK for JavaScript, the async library, and a set of ECMAScript 6 \(ES6\) library files to transpile the TypeScript code in the `s3.ts` file into equivalent JavaScript code in a file named `s3.js`\.
+   TypeScript uses the `s3.ts` file, the AWS SDK for JavaScript in Node\.js, the async library, and a set of ECMAScript 6 \(ES6\) library files to transpile the TypeScript code in the `s3.ts` file into equivalent JavaScript code in a file named `s3.js`\.

 1. In the **Environment** window, open the `s3.js` file\.